zhanbei/.markdown-site-configs/README.md

 - the [`MarkdownSiteGenerator`](https://github.com/zhanbei/Markdown-Site-Generator) installed and have the command `generate-md-site`.
 	- This command is used to generate site based on markdown files.
 - the [`static-server`](https://github.com/zhanbei/static-server) installed and have the command `static-server`.
-	- This command is used to host generated site in the no-trailing-slash mode.
+	- This command is used to host the generated site in the no-trailing-slash mode.

 ## Start a Brand New Blog